maticnetwork/matic-cli/README.md

   - Monitors the reception of state-syncs and checkpoints to make sure the whole network is in a healthy state.
     If `--send-state-sync` hasn't been used before, only checkpoints will be detected.
 The execution stops when a `state-sync` is found

+- ` ../../bin/express-cli --instances-stop`

+  - Stop the AWS EC2 VM instances associated with the deployed devnet.

+- ` ../../bin/express-cli --instances-start`

+  - Start the (previously stopped) AWS EC2 VM instances associated with the deployed devnet.
+Also, it starts all services, such as ganache, heimdall, and bor

 - `../../bin/express-cli --stress [fund]`